shunyeka-spl/terraform-provider-autobotai/docs/bot_building_block/resource_fetcher.md

     }

     ```
-2. To use the autobotAI Fetcher follow the "index.md"
+2. For implementing autobotAI fetcher, refer to the instructions provided in the [autobotAI-Provider-Guidance](../autobotAI_provider_guidance.md) document.